Blood Flow Modeling in Cerebral Aneurysm

 Show the boundary mesh in different colors corresponding to different element markers:

-The red part of the boundary shown on the picture on the left represents the inlet.
+The red part of the boundary shown in the image on the left represents the inlet.
 This is where the blood flows into the aneurysm.
-On the other hand the green and blue parts of the boundary on the right represent the outlet.
+On the other hand, the green and blue parts of the boundary on the right represent the outlet.
 This is where the blood flows out of the aneurysm.
 The white part of the boundary represents the wall.

 Set up the Neumann value boundary markers: